Nerves and cones of free loop-free {\omega}-categories: Strict and weak w -categories

 \begin{defn} Let $\cD$ be an $\omega$-category.
 The \emph{Roberts--Street nerve} is the simplicial set with marking $\NRS\cD$, in which the underlying simplicial set is the Street nerve $N\cD$, and an $m$-simplex of $N\cD$ is marked in $\NRS\cD$ if and only if the corresponding $\omega$-functor $\cO[m]\to\cD$ sends the unique non-trivial $m$-cell of $\cO[m]$ to a trivial $m$-cell of $\cD$. \end{defn}

 In particular, in the Street nerve of an $n$-category $\cD$ all simplices in dimension at least $n+1$ are marked.

 \begin{rmk} Let $n\in\mathbb N\cup\{\infty\}$.
-Loubaton \cite{LoubatonNerfs} recently showed that for any $n$-category $\cD$ that does not contain any equivalences (in the sense of~\cite[\S 4.2]{LMW}) the Roberts--Street nerve $\NRS\cD$ is fibrant in the model structure(s) from \cref{modelstructurewithsaturation}, and is therefore an $(\infty,n)$-category.\footnote{When starting with an arbitrary $\omega$-category $\cD$, the Roberts--Street nerve is not generally an $(\infty,n)$-category, but can be made into one by modifying suitably the marking.} \end{rmk}
+As a consequence of work by Loubaton \cite{LoubatonNerfs}, for any $n$-category $\cD$ that does not contain any equivalences (in the sense of~\cite[\S 4.2]{LMW}) the Roberts--Street nerve $\NRS\cD$ is fibrant in the model structure(s) from~\cref{modelstructurewithsaturation}, and is therefore an $(\infty,n)$-category.\footnote{When starting with an arbitrary $\omega$-category $\cD$, the Roberts--Street nerve is not generally an $(\infty,n)$-category, but can be made into one by modifying suitably the marking, which is also treated in Loubaton's work.} \end{rmk}

-\begin{rmk} Given $\omega$-categories $\cC$ and $\cD$, there is a canonical inclusion of simplicial sets with marking
+\begin{rmk} Given $\omega$-categories $\cD$ and $\overline{\cD}$, there is a canonical inclusion of simplicial sets with marking

-given by regarding a pair of $\omega$-functors $\alpha\colon\cO[k]\to\cD$ and $\beta\colon\cO[\ell]\to\cC$ for $k+1+\ell=m$ as a functor
+given by regarding a pair of $\omega$-functors $\alpha\colon\cO[k]\to\cD$ and $\overline\alpha\colon\cO[\overline k]\to\overline{\cD}$ for $k+1+\overline k=m$ as a functor